Excitation-transfer theory: Media violence and aggression

 Researchers have found there to be a relation between excitation-transfer and the effect of media violence.
 This concept is explained in the sense that when media violence is observed by a viewer, the first stimulus, it will cause them to be emotionally aroused.
 When approached with a second stimulus soon after being aroused by the media violence, the emotional reaction to said stimulus will be far more intense because of the arousal from the initial stimulus.

 Sexual media

 Excitation-transfer theory, while offering insights, is just one perspective on the complex effects sexual media can have on audience members.
 The application of this theory to sexual media involves examining how physiological arousal generated by exposure to sexual content can transfer to subsequent situations that may influence emotional or behavioral responses.
 Research has also studied the potential effects of sexual media in terms of relationship dynamics, sexual attitudes, and the misattribution of arousal.

-Additional areas where excitation-transfer theory can and have be applied through research include advertisements, humor and empathy.
+Additional areas where excitation-transfer theory can and has been applied through research include advertisements, humor and empathy.